silentwhaleluo/Database-Notes/SQL.md

 | NULL | YES | NO | YES | YES | YES | YES | YES|
 | Conversion | YES | NO | YES | YES | YES | YES | YES|

-## Aggregate
+## Aggregate Functions
-- Rules
-	1. With GROUP BY, after GROUP BY clause (HAVING, SELECT, ORDER BY) have only in GROUP BY columns and AggF(columns)
-	2. Create derive column, should give name with AS alis
-	3. Can oly filtered in HAVING and not limited to only what in SELECT
-	4. What data types does aggregate functions support:
+	- AggF avoids or **ignores null values** in a column while calculating
-	5. Aggregate funtion cannot be **nested**: Ex: MAX(SUM(Sales)) --this not work
+	- AggF **cannot be nested** Ex: MAX(SUM(Sales))
+	- While using AggF with GROUP BY, only non aggregated columns that are listed in the GROUP BY can be used in the SELECT
-	6. AggF is not mandatory to be included in GROUP BY
+	- It is not mandatory to have AggF in SELECT if we use GROUP BY 1 .
+When you want to identify duplicates
-		- Numeric
-		- INT
-		- Float
-		- Money
-		- Real
-		- Date ( Can use AggF except SUM, AVG)
-		- String ( Can use AggF except SUM, AVG)
+		2 .
+When you want distinct values in the result
+	- Order of columns in GROUP BY will not have any affect on the number of rows in result
+	- Other aggregate and non aggregate functionality columns listed in the SELECT has no affect on the number of rows returned
+	- We can use HAVING without AggF as long as the columns used for filtering are part of GROUP BY
+	- We can have multiple AggF in a single SELECT
+	- All Aggregate Functions can be used on String and Date data type columns except for SUM and AVGA on STRING
+	- Create derive column, should give name with AS alias (If not, will show no column name in display, but cannot be sub-query)
-	7. Can be used in ORDER BY clause but not recommanded (recommand to aggF in select and alias a name
+	- Can be used in ORDER BY clause but not recommanded (recommand to aggF in select and alias a name
 	```sql
 	-- Work but not recommand
 	SELECT SalesPersonID